paser4se/ALAMOSE/Module-7.md

 ## Learning Objectives
 Upon completion of this module, the student will be able to

-- Understand security weaknesses.
+- explain security weakness in IaC scripts
+- apply static analysis to detect security issues commonly in IaC scripts
-- Understand the flow of information to detect security weaknesses accurately.
+- extend available tools to detect security issues in IaC scripts

 ## Targeted courses